-Institute CHRISTIAN BROTHERS.
-PROSPECTUS MICHAEL'S COMMERCIAL COLLEGE, CHATHAM, N. B. This College has for its object to impart to young men, together with the benefit of a Christian education, the necessary knowledge of commerce in all its branches, and whatever else may fit them for indus- TERMS OF BOARD: Board for the scholastic year, payable in advance two terms: \$70; Sept.
+PROSPECTUS OF ST. MICHAEL'S COMMERCIAL COLLEGE, CHATHAM, N. B. This College has for its object to impart to young men, together with the benefit of a Christian educa-tion, the necessary knowledge of commerce in all its branches, and whatever else may fit them for indus-TERMS OF BOARD: Board for the scholastic year, payable in advance in two terms: \$70; Sept.
 1st \$35; March 1st \$35.
-No deduction is made for absence, unless for exulsion or protracted sickness, that is, one month or The Board dates from the 1st or 15th of each month, according as the pupil entered in the first or last half of the month.
-Washing payable in advance, \$1 per month.
+No deduction is made for absence, unless for exclusion or protracted sickness, that is, one month or more.
+The Board dates from the 1st or 15th of each month, according as the pupil entered in the first Washing payable in advance, \$1 per month.
 Physician's fees, medicines, Instrumental Music, Navigation, Telegraphy, Drawing and Stationery, form extra charges. \$5.00 per annum.
-Navigation, Telegraphy, 5 Bed and bedding, 8 do. do. do. do. a month.
-Half-board, The quantity of clothing, linen, and shoes is left to the judgment of the parents.
-Each pupil should have a trunk wherein to keep Letters and packages should be addressed as fol- Mr. | Pupil in St. Michael's Commercial College, Chatham, N. B. FRENCH Primer (Le Syllabaire.)
-1st Reader, French and English.
+Drawing, Telegraphy, 5 uo.
+Bed and bedding, 8 do. do.
+Belf-board, 2 do. a month.
+The quantity of clothing, linen, and shoes is left to the judgment of the parents.
+Each pupil should have a trunk wherein to keep Letters and packages should be addressed as fol Mr. | Pupil in St. Michael's Commercial College, Chatham, N. B FRENCH Primer (Le Syllabaire.)
+1st Reader, French and English Grammaire Francaise Elementaire.

-Grammaire Française Elementaire.
 Elementary French Grammar.
-Fasquelle's do. do.
-Introduction au traite d'arithmetique comme MIRAMICHI BOOKSTORE.
-School Trustees.
+Fasquelle's Introduction au traite d'arithmetique commer-MIRAMICHI BOOKSTORE.
+AT Special discounts on all School Books to chool Trustees.
 Chatham Oct.
 16 '77.

 ULSTER OVERCOATS.

--WE HAVE ON HAND-Men's Irish Ulsters; Ulsters: 100 Youths' Ulsters; 100 BOYS' ULSTERS.
+-WE HAVE ON HAND-Men's Irish Frieze Ulsters; 250 Men's Napped Whitney Ulsters; 100 Youths' Ulsters; 100 BOYS' ULSTERS.
 These goods have been made specially to our orders, and will be sold at astonishingly LOW PRICES.
-EVERITT & BUTLER, 61 and 63 King Street - - - - St. John GIN AND WINE.
+EVERITT & BUTLER.
+61 and 63 King Street - - - - St. John GIN AND WINE.
 Just arrived per "Acadia," from London.
 20 HHDS.
-Dekuyper & Sons Geneva GIN; 50 quarter casks Dekuyper & Sons 250 green cases Dekuyper & Sons Geneva GIN; 50 green cases, 2 dozen pints, Dekuyper & Sons Geneva GIN; 20 quarter casks Richard Davies Finest SHERRIES.
-King Square, St. John.
+Dekuyper & Sons Geneva GIN; 50 quarter casks Dekuyper & Sons 250 green cases Dekuyper & Sons Geneva GIN; 50 green cases, 2 dozen pints, Dekuyper & Sons 20 quarter casks Richard Davies Finest SHERRIES.
+JOHN W. NICHOLSON, King Square, St. John.
 ESTABLISHED 1822.

-JOHN W. NICHOLSON, J. & A. M'MILLAN Booksellers and Stationers, Book and Job Printers, Bookbinders & Blank Book Manufacturers, &c.
+& A. M'MILLAN Booksellers and Stationers, Book and Job Printers, Bookbinders & Blank Book Manufacturers, &c.
 In temporary building, fronting on Canterbury St., immediately in rear of their old premises, on Prince William Street, Saint John, N. B. They are also, through the courtesy of Messrs.
 Manchester, Robertson & Allison, accommodated for the present, in their building, King St., where they will be pleased to see their many friends and customers.
-Orders in all departments filled as St. John, N. B., August, 1878.
-SIGN PAINTERS wanted in every section of the United States and Prorinces to answer this advertisement.
-Address, DANIEL F. BEATTY, Washington, N. J. FOR SALE THE Subscriber offers for sale the fast sailing Schooner "MARIA," 28 tons Register.
-This vessel and gear is in FIRST CLASS order.
-WILLIAM TAIT.
-Chatham, Feb.
-18, '78.
-GENTS. \$5 A DAY selling the MIRACULOUS PEN.
-Writes with Cold water.
+Orders in all departments filled as SIGN PAINTERS wanted in every section of the United States and Provinces to answer this advertisement.
+Address, DANIEL F. BEATTY, Washington, N. J. GENTS. \$5 A DAY selling the MIR-cold water.
 Noink required.
 Lasts one year.
 A perfect gem.
 Sample 10 cents-three for 25 cents.
 Catalogue free.
 Address, MONTREAL NOVELTY Co.
-Montreal, Quebe | CENERAL ACENT NOTARY PUBLIC AND BROKER General Lusiness.